jorian/adam/README.md

 ## Special case

 The verus(test) chain is a special case.
 It does have a currencyidhex, but it is not used as such on the local system.
-Its blockchain also lives in a different location (~/.komodo/) than the PBaaS chains (~/.verustest/).
+Its blockchain also lives in a different location (`~/.komodo/`) than the PBaaS chains (`~/.verustest/`).

-As seen in main.rs, for Verus chains you would need to specify its currencyidhex manually.
-This is `2d4eb6919e9fdb2934ff2481325e6335a29eefa6` and is automatically done in `verus.rs`.
+As seen in `main.rs`, for Verus chains you would need to specify its currencyidhex manually.
+This is `2d4eb6919e9fdb2934ff2481325e6335a29eefa6` for `vrsctest` and is automatically done in `verus.rs`.